chiawenchen/oadat-ldm/README.md

 ## Checkpoints

-Checkpoints are currently saved in `/mydata/dlbirhoui/chia/checkpoints/all` (as of 21/02/2025).
+Checkpoints are currently saved in `/mydata/dlbirhoui/shared/chia/checkpoints/all` in the Runai of SDSC (as of 01/03/2025).

 ---